On the boundary behavior of bounded analytic functions in the unit disc

 \begin{proof} Indeed if we define the following sequence of functions $\lbrace f_n \rbrace$

-We note that the sequence $\lbrace f_n\rbrace$ is a sequence of continuous functions on $[0,2\pi]$ and the sequence is unbounded exactly at the values of $\theta$ where {Frostman's condition} $(3.1)$ from above is not satisfied.
+We note that the sequence $\lbrace f_n\rbrace$ is a sequence of continuous functions on $[0,2\pi]$ and the sequence is unbounded exactly at the values of $\theta$ where {Frostman's condition} $(1)$ from above is not satisfied.
 That is exactly at the points where the Blaschke product $B(z,A)$ fails to have radial limits of modulus $1$.
-Now by a well known theorem the set points where the sequence $\lbrace f_n\rbrace$ is unbounded is of type $G_\delta$.
-It follows that the set points where the radial limit exists and is of modulus $1$ is of type $F_\sigma$.
-Now let $r_n=1-\frac{1}{n}$ and consider the following set of continuous functions \\
+Now, since $f_n$ are continuous functions, the set of points where the sequence $\lbrace f_n\rbrace$ is unbounded, must be of type $G_\delta$.
+Indeed, for each integer $k \ge 1$, define the open set